Ply (game theory)

 In two-or-more-player sequential games, a ply is one turn taken by one of the players.
 The word is used to clarify what is meant when one might otherwise say "turn".

 The word "turn" can be a problem since it means different things in different traditions.
 For example, in standard chess terminology, one move consists of a turn by each player; therefore a ply in chess is a half-move.
 Thus, after 20 moves in a chess game, 40 plies have been completed—20 by white and 20 by black.
 In the game of Go, by contrast, a ply is the normal unit of counting moves; so for example to say that a game is 250 moves long is to imply 250 plies.

+In poker with n players the word "street" is used for a full betting round consisting of n plies; each dealt card may sometimes also be called a "street".
+For instance, in heads up Texas hold'em, a street consists of 2 plies, with possible plays being check/raise/call/fold: the first by the player at the big blind, and the second by the dealer, who posts the small blind; and there are 4 streets: preflop, flop, turn, river (the latter 3 corresponding to community cards).
+The terms "half-street" and "half-street game" are sometimes used to describe, respectively, a single bet in a heads up game, and a simplified heads up poker game where only a single player bets.